 The detector is a single frame-transfer back-side illuminated E2V AIMO CCD47-20.
-The image section of the CCD has an area of 1024×1024 pixels, while a full frame image including the covered margins has 1076 columns and 1033 rows.
+The image section of the CCD has an area of 1024×1024 pixels, while a full-frame image, including the covered margins, has 1076 columns and 1033 rows.
 The camera system, which consists of the Focal Plane Module (FPM) and the Sensor Electronics Module (SEM), is designed and built by DLR Berlin, while the Back-End Electronics (BEE) is realised by IWF Graz.

-The camera is controlled by the instrument main computer, named back-end electronics, using a SpaceWire link for high data transmission capability.
-In addition to the data link and software control, the back-end electronics delivers stabilised voltage lines to the sensor electronics module, which in turn produces ultra-stable voltages to ensure the bias voltages stabilities for the camera.
+The camera is controlled by the instrument's main computer, named back-end electronics, using a SpaceWire link for high data transmission capability.
+In addition to the data link and software control, the back-end electronics delivers stabilised voltage lines to the sensor electronics module, which in turn produces ultra-stable voltages to ensure the bias voltage stabilities for the camera.
 This is one of the key design drivers to meet the very low noise and high gain stability requirements of the instrument.

-Due to the limited telemetry budget of CHEOPS, it is not possible to continuously download full frame images.
-Instead, window images of 200×200 pixels with the target star in the centre, together with the corresponding covered margins are extracted from the full frame image.
-Note that to further save bandwidth, the on-board software crops the corners of the window images so that circular window images (of diameter 200 pixels) are sent down to ground.
-Figure 15 shows a schematic of the CCD, full frame image and window image.
+Due to the limited telemetry budget of CHEOPS, it is not possible to continuously downlink full-frame images.
+Instead, window images of 200×200 pixels with the target star in the centre, together with the corresponding covered margins, are extracted from the full frame image.
+Figure 14 shows a schematic of the CCD, full-frame image and window image.

-Figure 15: (Left) Schematic view of the CCD.
+Figure 14: (Left) Schematic view of the CCD.
 (Right) On top, a diagram of the main elements in a full CCD image.
 At the bottom, a representation of a window image and its corresponding margins.

 To achieve the required photometric performance, this detector is thermally stabilised to better than 2 mK (rms) at an operating temperature of -45°C. At such low temperatures, the mean dark current is negligible (less than 0.08 electrons/pixel/second at the beginning of life).
-Stable thermal balance is achieved by heating the instrument to precisely compensate its cooling via radiators unexposed to the Sun or the sunlit Earth.
+Stable thermal balance is achieved by heating the instrument to precisely compensate for its cooling via radiators unexposed to the Sun or the sunlit Earth.